-Mobile Command Post Trailer, and (inset) interior.
+Mobile Command Post Trailer, and (right) interior.

 Big changes will be taking place in the TCEQ’s emergency management structure shortly before this year’s hurricane season starts up.
 But don’t worry, said Kelly Cook, director of the Critical Infrastructure Division.
 “We’re ready right now in the event something happens that calls for a major emergency response,” he said.
 “But we are looking for efficiencies in our Strike Team concept, looking at applying lessons learned over the past few years, and looking to grow our current institutional knowledge and experience, while also providing succession planning.